Instructor, Civil Engineering

 P.E, S.E, Washington and California

-Martin is active in the professional community and has volunteered for the Structural Engineers Association of British Columbia (SEABC), Vancouver Structural Engineers Group (VSEGS), APEGBC DSE, APEGBC Richmond Branch, SEAONC, and other engineering-related groups.
-He is Past President of the VSEGS, and a founder of the SEABC Initiative Steering Committee.
+Martin is active in the professional community and has volunteered for the Canadian Society for Civil Engineering (CSCE), Structural Engineers Association of British Columbia (SEABC), Vancouver Structural Engineers Group (VSEGS), APEGBC DSE, APEGBC Richmond Branch, SEAONC, and other engineering-related groups.
+He is a past President of the VSEGS, and a founder of the SEABC Initiative Steering Committee.

 One of Martin’s areas of specialty is in the field of seismic/earthquake engineering.
 Representative projects include seismic assessments and upgrade designs of major bridges, building and reservoirs.
 He visited earthquake-damaged sites in California after the 1989 Loma Prieta and 1994 Northridge earthquakes.